Why will your game rise above the competition?

 A blog is pretty much essential for any marketing campaign.
-Or any thing that wants to officially exist at all.
-WordPress is the most popular platform for blogging right ow.
+Or anything that wants to officially exist at all.
+WordPress is the most popular platform for blogging right now.
 And it’s a swell choice.

 Adding a blog to these other things sort of sounds like adding more stuff to an already-crammed media campaign.
 But really, a blog will help you mitigate your other channels’ content creation.

 Post to your blog at least a few times a week.
 That will provide a hub for your followers to see what’s new with your game.
 It will also provide a hub for your other media outlets.
 When you publish a post to WordPress, it automatically blasts your other social channels.
 That will reduce the amount of time you actually spend posting.

 A regularly-updated blog page will also provide SEO relevance to your game.
 Search engines take careful notice of your update frequency while rating the relevance of your page.
 If your game has a unique title, people should be able to Google it and find your blog right away.